A Penny Well Spent

 This made Trevor even more nervous, but HyJean gave her colleague a furious glare and calmed Trevor down.

-‘I… I had to,’ he said, letting out a deep sigh, as if he’d been dying to tell someone his story.
+‘I… I had to,’ he said, letting out a deep sigh, as if he’d been dying to tell someone his story for days.
 ‘He forced me to.’

 ‘Who forced you?’ asked HyJean, leaning in and looking sympathetic.